 How do I know if I need a root canal?

 The symptoms of needing a root canal are similar to those indicating a cavity.
 If you are experiencing any of the below symptoms, or believe you may require a root canal to save a natural tooth, please do not hesitate to call us:

 - Tooth sensitivity

 - Decay or darkening of the gums

 The root canal procedure

 Many patients are worried about having a root canal done because they’re afraid that it will hurt.
-You can rest assured that Dr. Martz and his team will take excellent care of every patient.
+You can rest assured our team will take excellent care of every patient.
 We offer a variety of anesthesia options and sedation dentistry to ensure maximum comfort.

 Once the tooth’s chamber is clean and dried, your doctor, in North Las Vegas, NV, will fill it with a rubber-like material.
 The tooth opening will be closed with a temporary filling while you wait for your permanent crown.

 A few weeks later, your permanent crown will be placed on top of the tooth.
 Specifics of your treatment may vary depending on the number of infected teeth and the severity of the damage.